April 18, 2026

 The recent release of ADS-L 4 SRD860 Issue 2 by the European Union Aviation Safety Agency to standardise the message set across Electronic Conspicuity (EC) marks a significant moment in the evolution of EC across Europe.
 PilotAware wholeheartedly welcomes and supports this development.

-ADS-L provides the industry with something it has urgently needed for years: a harmonised, proportionate and frequency-sensible EC protocol that enables interoperability without forcing legacy licensed aviation infrastructure into roles it can no longer reliably support.
+ADS-L provides the industry with something it has urgently needed for years: a harmonised, proportionate and frequency-sensible EC protocol that enables interoperability without forcing legacy licensed aviation infrastructure into roles it can no longer reliably support on an increasingly congested aviation frequency.

 1. Network First: All UK & EU PilotAware ATOM Stations were Upgraded Within 48 Hours